 1. Check the height

 Bring your measuring tape with you.
 Measure the toilet from the base of floor to the top of the seat.
-The toilet seat must be between 17” – 19” after installation to comply with ADA regulations.
+The top of the toilet bowl, with the toilet seat attached, must be between 17” – 19” after installation to comply with ADA regulations.

 2. Give it space

-Toilets with an undercut bowl are recommended by the ADA.
+Toilets with an undercut bowl are recommended by the ADA because of the requirement for toe clearance.
+The ADA specifies that there should be a gap of at least 9” beneath an element, such as a toilet, and the floor.
+The gap should extend at least 25” in depth.
 An undercut bowl is a bowl that has a gap between its bottom and the base of the toilet.
 This allows for more foot space and a clear path to increase accessibility.

 3. Read the label